1.1 “VIRTUALeyes” shall mean VIRTUALeyes Limited, or any agents or employees thereof.

 9.2 Delivery of goods shall be deemed complete when VIRTUALeyes gives possession of the goods for delivery to the customer, or possession of the goods is given to a common carrier, or other bailee for the purposes of transmission to the customer.

 9.3 The time agreed for delivery shall not be an essential term of this contract unless the customer gives written notice to VIRTUALeyes making time of the essence.

-9.4 Where VIRTUALeyes delivers goods to the customer by instalments and VIRTUALeyes fails to deliver one or more instalments the customer shall not have the right to repudiate the contract but shall have the right to claim compensation as a severable breach.
+9.4 Where VIRTUALeyes delivers goods to the customer by installments and VIRTUALeyes fails to deliver one or more installments the customer shall not have the right to repudiate the contract but shall have the right to claim compensation as a severable breach.